Suite 1435 at 555 14th St, NW

 - Collaborative study with Japanese labs featured as "New assistive equipment to maximize human sensorimotor function" (February, 2015)

-- Research grant awarded from Neural Engineering Center (January, 2015)
+- Research grants awarded from Neural Engineering Center (January, 2015)

 - Collaborative study on memory improvement with exercise featured in Georgia Tech News (September, 2014)